Most Tulsa homeowners start this conversation with one belief that is not true.

 Do I need a special pump for a saltwater pool?

-Saltwater pools do not require a special pump, but salt can be more corrosive to metal pool parts, ladders, and certain unsealed stones or masonry over time if not well controlled.
-What you do need is salt-rated equipment for any metal components, including lights, ladders, fittings, and heaters.
-A variable-speed pump is compatible with any sanitization system and is recommended for both saltwater and chlorine pools for energy efficiency.
+Salt can be more corrosive to metal pool parts, ladders, and certain unsealed stones over time if not well controlled.
+You need salt-rated equipment for any metal components, including lights, ladders, fittings, and heaters.
+Silverado Rock recommends a variable-speed pump for both saltwater and chlorine pools for energy efficiency.

 Can I convert my existing Silverado Rock pool from chlorine to saltwater?

 Yes.
-Converting an existing pool to a saltwater system typically costs $600 to $3,500 installed, depending on whether any existing equipment needs to be replaced with salt-rated components.
+Converting an existing pool to saltwater costs $600 to $3,500 installed, depending on whether any existing equipment needs to be replaced with salt-rated components.
 Contact Silverado Rock for a specific assessment of your pool's equipment compatibility before investing in a conversion.

-Traditional chlorine remains the most common pool sanitization system in the United States by sheer number of installed pools.
-Saltwater systems have grown significantly in new construction over the past decade and are increasingly the default choice for new custom pool builds.
-Ozone and UV hybrid systems remain less common but are growing in the premium custom pool segment.
+Traditional chlorine remains the most common pool sanitization system by number of installed pools.
+Saltwater systems have grown in new construction over the past decade and are the default choice for many new custom builds.
+Ozone and UV hybrid systems remain less common but are growing in the premium segment.

 The water chemistry system you choose affects every swim for the life of your pool.
-It is worth getting it right the first time rather than retrofitting later.
+It is worth getting right the first time.